easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 ## Frontend tests

-We are using [Jest](https://jestjs.io/), for both platform and plugins (mainly Vue.js)
+We are using [Vitest](https://vitest.dev/), for both platform and plugins (mainly Vue.js)

 You can run them from the source root as:

 ```
-npm test
+yarn test

-# or just particular
+# or tests with coverage
-npm test -- query.spec.js
+yarn test:coverage

 ```